Ewen2015/GossipCat/docs/source/tutorial.rst

 `Kazimir Malevich Black Square 1915 <https://www.flickr.com/photos/26406063@N04/7669340140>`_

-The **Black Box** is more like a cliche in the machine learning feild appearing on most superfacial talks.
-This is even not neccessary when it comes to tree-based models. **GossipCat** provides two ways to explore tree-based models you build:
+The **Black Box** is more like a cliche in the machine learning field appearing in most superficial talks.
+This is even not necessary when it comes to tree-based models. **GossipCat** provides two ways to explore tree-based models you build:

 1. Tree Plot.
 (Package: `dtreeviz <https://github.com/parrt/dtreeviz>`_)
 2. Feature Importance.
 (Package: `SHAP <https://shap.readthedocs.io>`_)